fontclubbelgica/fontclubbelgica.xyz/_articles/filter-process.md

 ## The CNC Connection

-In 2018, while organizing a birthday party for my daughter at the [Ghent University Botanical Garden](https://www.gum.gent/nl/plantentuin-gent).
+In 2018, while organizing a birthday party for his daughter at the [Ghent University Botanical Garden](https://www.gum.gent/nl/plantentuin-gent).
 A dirty revival was made for the invitation of her birthday party.

 The plants nameplates are engraved by a CNC tool, names are squeezed in the physical space of the plate.
 Long names are hyper condensed, the skeleton is transformed before the router engraved the letters.